Kelmar/OrangeSoda/README.md

 up an abstract syntax tree and runs several passes over the AST to generate the final code output.

-Thing's to add to bootstrap:
+Things left to add to bootstrap:
-- [ ] Basic return analysis (make sure 'return' is used for functions that need it.)
 - [ ] Variable allocation
-- [ ] Constant evaluation
+- [ ] Constant evaluation (const folding)
 - [ ] Arrays and user defined structs
-- [ ] Possibly will need const folding and boolean short circuit evaluation.
+- [ ] Possibly will need boolean short circuit evaluation.

 The output is a yet to be written virtual machine, though some experimentation has been done with interfacing to LLVM.